commanderx16/x16-docs/X16 Reference - 02 - Editor.md

 * $07/$08/$09/$0A/$18: have been added for ASCII compatibility *[$08/$09/$0A/$18 are NYI]*
 * $08/$09: Charset switch enable/disable not supported
 * $80: VERBATIM MODE prints the next character (only!) as a glyph without interpretation.
 This is similar to quote mode, but also includes codes CR ($13) and DEL ($14).
-* F9-F12, HELP: these codes match the C65 additions
+* F9-F12: these codes match the C65 additions
 * Additionally, the codes $04/$06/$0B/$0C are interpreted when printing in graphics mode using `GRAPH_put_char`.

 ### Keyboard Layouts